Return to the main character page here.

 - Badass Beard: So badass that the bottom curves upwards and the sides shoot out.

-- Badass Boast:"Attempting to analyse your defeat would be an utter waste of time.
+- Badass Boast: Frequently uses these as a way of displaying his superiority, especially after winning a match.(Xrd) "Attempting to analyse your defeat would be an utter waste of time.
 The truth is painfully simple: you lost because you aren't me."

 - The Big Guy: He's the tallest "NORMAL" guy, at 6.4 ft.